Why I Switched to Kase Wolverine Filters

 I have also noticed that even when the filters haven’t been scratched but are a couple of years old, they have started to discolour.
 I’m wondering if the dye used for the filter is degrading or if the resin filters are starting to draw in pollutants from the atmosphere.
 You see a similar effect with glasses today (usually made from optical resin).
 After a couple of years, the lens will become yellowed from pollution and can be easily seen when placed against white paper.

 Having experienced problems with all the filter systems I’ve used I wasn’t very happy when I decided I needed to replace a couple of my ND Grads.
 This looked like it would be a costly exercise and one I didn’t want to repeat every frequently.
 I needed to decide, do I continue to invest in Lee filters or do I try to switch to a new brand.
 Ideally, I wanted glass filters as they are more resistant to scratching, but cost more and break easily if dropped.

 At the time I was making this decision I tried a friend’s glass filter system which was made by Nisi.
 The results were noticeably better and very encouraging.
 What I liked most was the quality of light through this glass filter.
 But the reservation I had about glass filters is how easily they can be damaged.
 Just look at the filter below.
-The holder popped off the front of my lens (I was no where near the camera at the time) and the filter hit a small stone on the floor, smashing it.
+The holder popped off the front of my lens (I was

 This experience made me rather reluctant to buy glass filters even though they looked to be better than resin.